Elon Musk's Twitter girds for surge in U.S. midterm election misinformation

 Roth also said on Friday that the trust and safety team, which is responsible for clamping down on harmful content, suffered less impact from the layoffs than other teams.

-Musk tweeted a link to Twitter's content rules on Monday that caused confusion because it appeared to leave out rules for misleading content.
-Asked if Twitter had stopped enforcing against misinformation, Roth later tweeted "no".
+Twitter also decided to delay an option for premium Twitter subscribers to pay for their profiles to be verified until after the election, Roth tweeted on Monday night.

+"We’re particularly focused on the risks of impersonation of public officials in the context of the U.S. 2022 midterm elections," he said, explaining the rationale for the delay.

-Musk's endorsement of a Republican-controlled Congress on Monday also raises the risk of misinformation, said Eddie Perez, a board member at OSET Institute, a nonpartisan group that works on election security, who previously worked on civic integrity at Twitter.
+Musk's endorsement of a Republican-controlled Congress on Monday also raises the risk of misinformation, said Eddie Perez, a board member at OSET Institute, a nonpartisan group that works on election security.
+Perez previously worked on civic integrity at Twitter.

 "If the billionaire owner of Twitter is supporting one side, users may give credence to false claims simply because they may be aligned with his apparent preferences," he said.

-(Reporting by Katie Paul, Sheila Dang and Martin Coulter; Editing by Kenneth Li and Ana Nicolaci da Costa)
+(Reporting by Katie Paul, Sheila Dang and Martin Coulter; Editing by Kenneth Li, Ana Nicolaci da Costa and Jonathan Oatis)

 ((Katie.Paul@thomsonreuters.com;))